bobqiu/hbase-benchmark/README.md

                                  seqRead: Reads every row from the table in order
                                  scan: Scans the entire table in order
-                                 randomScan: Scans the table randomly with
+                                 randomScan: Scans a Honeycomb table with
-                                 the specified row range
+                                 the Person schema based on a random salary.
                                  hcWrite: Writes one Honeycomb row at a time to the table
                                  hcRangeScan: Scans the same range of